 There are lots of great infographic tools out there which come with great templates to help get you up and running.
 Two great tools often used for this kind of activity which can be accessed for free are Canva and Piktochart, the latter being my personal favourite.

 Whether it’s a simple speech bubble used to elicit key phrases or quotes or a story incorporating multiple elements to your cartoon strip, there are lots of different tools available.
 Balloon Stickies Plus is one of my personal favourites for adding a speech bubble to text in a simple and quick way.
 By the same token, you can get a similar outcome just as easily using a presentation tool such as Keynote and the shapes that come with the tool.
-Lots of these types of tools and ways you can use them are discussed in this blog post by the excellent, Kate Jones.
+Lots of these types of tools and ways you can use them are discussed in this blog post.

 If you are looking to try and create something more than just one image then I can highly recommend Book Creator.
 Available as an app for Android and iOS, you can also create comic strips using their web-based version in Google Chrome by visiting the site here.